-While most people associate the tax deadline in April with paying taxes, U.S. taxes are set up so taxpayers pay tax throughout the year.
+While most people associate the tax deadline with paying taxes, U.S. taxes are set up so taxpayers pay tax throughout the year.
 They do this through withholding or estimated taxes.
-However, if you’ve underpaid taxes and are subject to an underpayment penalty, it can help to pay your taxes early — that is, before the April deadline.
+However, if you’ve underpaid taxes and are subject to an underpayment penalty, it can help to pay your taxes early — that is, before the tax deadline.

 An underpayment penalty can occur if you haven’t paid enough taxes throughout the year.
 How do you know what’s enough?
 According to the IRS, most taxpayers can generally avoid an underpayment penalty if they either:

 - Owe less than $1,000 in tax after subtracting their withholding and refundable credits

 - Paid taxes through withholding or estimated payments that are at least 90% of the tax for the current year or 100% of the tax amount for the prior year – whichever is smaller.

 So, how is it to your advantage to pay your taxes early?
 Any penalty due is based on the amount of your underpayment, assuming a payment date of April 18, 2023.
 If you pay the balance due plus penalty earlier than April 18, you reduce your penalty.